feima09/feima09.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # Home
 &emsp;&emsp;Fei Ma is a Research Scientist at Guangdong Laboratory of Artificial Intelligence and Digital Economy (SZ)（人工智能与数字经济广东省实验室（深圳））, also known as the Guangming Laboratory（光明实验室）, where he leads the Multimedia (MM) Group under the general guidance of Prof. [Qi Tian](https://www.qitian1987.com/index.html).
-His team focuses on <strong>multimodal content understanding and generation</strong>, with research spanning multimodal large language models, agents, world models, AIGC, and affective computing.
+His team focuses on <strong>multimodal content understanding and generation</strong>, with research spanning multimodal large language models, agents, video generation, world models, and affective computing.
 Currently, the group brings together over 30 members, including PhD students, master's students, and engineers.

 &emsp;&emsp;He received his Ph.D. in Information and Communication Engineering from Tsinghua University in 2022, and his B.Eng. in Communication Engineering from University of Electronic Science and Technology of China (UESTC) in 2017.
 He has published more than 50 papers in top-tier journals such as TPAMI, TMC, TMLR, and PR, as well as at CCF-A conferences including ICML, NeurIPS, ICLR, CVPR, ACL, AAAI, and ACM MM.
 He has led more than 10 R&D projects and filed or been granted over 40 Chinese invention patents.
 Prior to joining Guangming Laboratory, he worked at Huawei.
 This combined academic and industrial background drives his commitment to bridging the "last mile" between research breakthroughs and real-world deployment.